almaskhanwazir/react-nextjs-chatbot-ai-chatgpt-gimini/README.md

     npm install
     ```

-3. Create a `.env` file in the root of the project and add your OpenAI API key:
+3. Create a `.env` file in the root of the project and add your GIMINI API key:
     ```
-    OPENAI_API_KEY=your-openai-api-key
+    AI_API_KEY=your-ai-api-key
     ```

 4. Run the development server: